wtsimkins/zcw-assessment2/README.md

 ## MAKE SURE YOUR CODE COMPILES.
 NO EXCEPTIONS!!!!

 It is important that your last commit on your pull request, at the end of your efforts today, compiles cleanly.
+Try to pass as many tests as you can.
+If you have tests that do no pass, you must not comment out the tests; you should have methods that allow the test to fail, if neccessary.
 Your entire project MUST COMPILE without errors.

 **PLEASE DO NOT FORGET TO READ THE READMES**